PythonRSAS/pythonrsas.github.io/_posts/2020-01-08-11-Interpretable-AI-XAI.md

 ###  Confidence intervals

-> Don't forget **resampling** techniques that make ensemble models so successful can be used to compile confidence intervals, and generate similar concepts like p-values.
+> The same **resampling** techniques that make ensemble models so successful can be used to compile confidence intervals, and generate similar concepts like p-values.